benefits of vitamin a

 Topical vitamin A is considered the gold standard by many skin-health experts to help with acne.
 It works to slough off dead skin cells that can otherwise clog your pores and make room for healthy new cells.
 But the benefits of vitamin A for your skin also extend to food and supplements.

-Studies have found that people with acne tend to have lower vitamin A levels in their blood.
+Studies have found that people with acne15 tend to have lower vitamin A levels in their blood.
 Eating a diet rich in vitamin A may also brighten your complexion through its antioxidant activity, as free radicals (naturally occurring unpaired oxygen atoms) can damage your skin.
 You can grab a free hormone-supporting meal plan and recipe guide that can show you how to start incorporating this nutrient into your diet.

 As an aside, there's even a condition called carotenemia where your skin can turn yellowish-orange if you eat many foods high in beta-carotene.
 It's not serious, and you have to eat a lot of beta-carotene-rich foods for it to occur, but it points to how powerful these vitamin A-rich foods really are in skin health.